ipopzion/CodeNames-Generator/README.md

 2. Replace the passage within the _passage.txt_ file
 3. Run the python file
 4. Wait for the _tk_ to appear
-5. Press the generate button to generate the first possible map from the passage
+5. Press the generate button to generate the first game map from the passage
-6. Press the generate button until a satisfactory map is generated
+6. Press the generate button until a satisfactory game map is generated

 Send the coloured map to the Spy Masters, the blank map to the opperatives, and play!